daemondragon/C-norme/README.md

 ### Global
 - [x] No more than 80 characters per line (including newline character).
-- [x] Space instead of tab.
 - [x] No trailing whitespace.
-- [x] Closing brace must appear on the same column at the corresponding opening brace.
-- [x] The text between brace must be indented by 4 spaces (could be 2, but 4 is choosen for personnal preference).
 - [x] All braces must be on their own line.
 - [x] The goto statement must not be used.
+- [ ] Static variables must be constant.
+- [ ] Global variables must start with 'g_'.
+- [ ] The pointer symbol '*' must appear next to the variable name, not the type.
+- [ ] One declaration per line (in function, structure, enum or union).
+- [ ] One statement per line.

+### Indentation
+- [x] Space instead of tab.
+- [x] The text between brace must be indented by 4 spaces (could be 2, but 4 is choosen for personnal preference).
+- [x] Closing brace must appear on the same column at the corresponding opening brace.
+- [x] Semicolon must be followed by a newline and must not be preceded by a whitespace, except if alone on a line.
+- [ ] Comma must be followed by a single space, except if it's the last non white character of the line.
+- [ ] All binary and ternary operator must be padded on the left and right by one space, including assignement operator.
+- [ ] Structure, enum and union fields must be aligned with the type name.

 ### Comment
 - [x] Multiline comments delimiters must appear on their on line.